 The 139 yard 3rd is the shortest hole at Wintonbury Hills, but don’t be lulled into a false sense of security here.
 This kidney-shaped green drops off steeply on the right, with four deep bunkers waiting.
 The green itself is again tricky, with two separate tiers and a predominant left-to-right slope.

-Playing downhill at 327 yards, the par 4 5th is the shortest two-shotter at Wintonbury Hills and is drivable in the right conditions.
-Fescue lines the right side of the hole but the only other danger is a small bunker on the right side of the fairway 265 yards from the teebox.
-Three small bunkers guard the right side of this green but the green is relatively receptive compared to most short par fours.
+Playing downhill at just 327 yards, the 5th is the shortest par 4 at Wintonbury Hills and certainly drivable in the right conditions.
+Fescue lines the right side of the hole but the only other danger is a small bunker on the right fairway at 265 yards.
+Three small bunkers guard the right side of this green but the green is relatively receptive for a short par four.

 Wintonbury Hills runs into some trouble on the back 9 as holes 10-13 are almost carbon copies of holes 1-4.
 The 10th runs parallel to the 1st and 18th and is another straightaway 402 yard par 4.
-While hazards line the right side, the hole is wide open on the left.
+While hazards line the right, this hole is wide open down the left.
 This green is quite narrow and plays back-to-front.

 Like the 2nd, the 11th plays uphill over a forced carry at 400 yards.
 Usually playing into the wind, this is a formidable hole.
-This fairway is generous, but a set of two deep bunkers looms about 240 yards off the tee smack dab in the middle of the fairway.
+This fairway is generous, but a pair of deep bunkers looms at about 240 yards directly in the middle of the fairway.

 Perhaps the most egregious copycat hole is the par 5 13th, which plays literally exactly the same as the parallel 4th.
 Running uphill at 521 yards, this hole is treelined on both sides and features a right-to-left sloping fairway.
 This green is also Redan-like with a right bank that kicks balls left.

 The 397 yard 15th is another great par 4 with trees lining the left and swampland guarding the right.
-This green is guarded by four small bunkers to the right and slightly juts behind the trees for a challenging approach.
+This green is guarded by four small bunkers to the right and juts slightly behind the right trees for a challenging approach.

-At 368 yards, the 16th is another neat par 4 featuring a completely blind teeshot.
+At 368 yards, the 16th is another neat par 4 featuring a completely blind teeshot over a plateau.
 This hole plays straightaway with OB lining the right and a fairly open left side.
-There is only one bunker on this hole, but it’s prominently featured on a mound 210 yards out on the right.
+There’s only one bunker on this hole, but it’s prominently featured on a mound 210 yards in the right rough.

 After driving through dense forest, you arrive at the 190 yard par 3 17th.
-Featuring another Redan green, this hole offers plenty of bailout area to the right but bunkers and a hazard on the left.
+Featuring another Redan green, this hole offers plenty of bailout room right but beware of bunkers and a hazard on the left.

 After several strong holes in a row, the closing hole at Wintonbury Hills is rather underwhelming as a straightaway, flat 405 yard par 4.
-A hazard lines far right, while the left side is completely open in the 10th fairway.
-With the exception of a few tiny bunkers sprinkled throughout the rough, this is really a grip it and rip it par 4.
+A hazard lines far right, while the left side is completely open with the 10th fairway.
+With the exception of a few tiny bunkers sprinkled throughout the rough, this is really a hole you can swing freely with driver.
 This green plays as a reverse Redan, with slopes left-to-right and back-to-front.

 While pace of play was fantastic the day I played, the practice facilities also left a lot to be desired.
-There is a small practice green behind the clubhouse, but the range is down the street and you have to take a car to get there (carts weren’t allowed).
+There’s a small practice green behind the clubhouse, but the range is down the street and you need to take a car to get there (carts aren’t allowed).
 Speaking of carts, never before have I experienced such restrictive carts.
 The carts completely stop whenever you drive through rough and you’re forced to push them back on the fairway.
-This is one of my biggest pet peeves golfing and I would have walked had I known.
+This is one of my biggest golfing pet peeves and I would have walked had I known.